am1ter/flash_decision/README.md

 Every service runs in a personal docker container.

 ### Setup
-Use `docker-compose` to setup the solution
+Use `docker-compose up -d` to setup the solution

 ### Code cases
 - Backend: snake_case